-Ordering: Faculty interested in previewing RTAP/ETEP content or placing an order should contact Ashley Bowerman at rtap@osu.edu at least six weeks before the first day of the semester.
+Ordering: Faculty interested in previewing RTAP/ETEP content or placing an order should contact Ashley Bowerman at rtap@osu.edu or bowerman.14@osu.edu at least six weeks before the first day of the semester.

 As of Summer 2013, the ETEP project is under revision.
 Please contact Timothy Gregory at gregory.4@osu.edu to request use of the content as scanned PDFs.